fherreralab/fherreralab.github.io/_posts/2020-3-15-Postdoctoral-opening-on-machine-learning-for-MOF-discovery.md

 # Requirements:

-Ph.D. degree in Computer Science, Chemistry, Physics, Applied Mathematics, and related fields. **Demonstrated experience with unsupervised machine learning techniques for applications in science and/or engineering** (e.g. generative modeling), preferably with moderate-size data.
+Ph.D. degree in Computer Science, Chemistry, Physics, Applied Mathematics, and related fields. **Demonstrated experience with unsupervised machine learning techniques for applications in science and/or engineering** (e.g. generative modeling), preferably with moderate-size datasets.
 Excellent programming skills in scientific computing languages (e.g. Python, R, Matlab).
 Experience or familiarity with chemoinformatics for structure-property prediction *and/or* high-throughput virtual screening techniques is an asset.

 We welcome applications of recent graduates from all backgrounds. **Travel Support is provided for accepted international applicants**.